mangpo/greenthumb/README.md

 Now, we can run our LLVM IR cooperative superoptimizer, similar to the way we run the ARM superoptimizer in the earlier section, using the generated `optimize.rkt`.
 Note that even if we do not implement all search techniques, for instance, we only implement `llvm-stochastic%`, we can still use `optimize.rkt` to run the stochastic search instaces in parallel, communicating to each other about the best program.

 ## Reduce Memory Usage
-To reduce memory usage and overhead of Racket translating program to bytecode, we can precompile our superoptimizer application to bytecode by running in command line:
+To reduce the memory usage and the overhead of Racket translating program to bytecode, we can precompile our superoptimizer application to bytecode by running in command line:
 ```
 raco make <list_of_flies_to_be_compiled>
 ```